-What Can a Handyman Do in Lexington Park, Maryland?
+What Can a Handyman Do Without a License in Lexington Park, Maryland?

 Lexington Park is in St. Mary's County, Maryland (an unincorporated community), so licensing is primarily handled at the STATE level (Maryland Home Improvement Commission for residential home-improvement work) plus STATE/COUNTY permits and tax registrations.
 In Maryland, most paid residential "handyman"/remodeling-type work (repair, replacement, remodeling of existing residential property) requires a Maryland Home Improvement Contractor (MHIC) license; Maryland does not provide a broad dollar-threshold handyman exemption that lets you do unlicensed home-improvement work for pay.
 Separate state/county trade licenses apply for electrical, plumbing/gas, and HVAC/R work.